MastiDev/GuessIt/README.md

 1. Clone the repository
 2. Install the requirements with `npm install`
 3. Rename `config.json.example` to `config.json` and fill it
-4. Run the bot with `node index.js`
+4. Run the bot with `node index.js` the bot will create the tables on the first startup

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details
+This project is licensed under the MIT License